 The movement is 4.15 mm thick, including the battery.
 You can use a coin to unscrew the hatch, replace the battery and screw the hatch back in place.

-The bracelet has an adjustment for positioning the clasp.
-Water-resistance is 50 meters.
+The bracelet has an adjustment for positioning the clasp and the depth rating is 50 meters.
 Retail is $179.